tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ##  Simple Is The New Sexy: Our Approach To Understanding

+A lot of the COVID-19 posts tend to live on two extremes.
+They either become too technical too quickly, or merely enlist a bunch of statistics without any explanation, jump to conclusions and start resembling popular culture magazine articles.

+I've tried to maintain a balance by trying to boil things down to their simplest forms while not being wrong.

 These are uncertain times, and they require carefully worded and delicately handled explanations.

 That's why I've decided to break this topic down into a series of posts.
 I plan to stop at three.
 This is the first.